o2r-project/erc-spec/docs/spec/index.md

 ### How to use an ERC

-The steps to (re-)run the analysis contained in an ERC are as follows:
+The steps to (re-)run the analysis contained in an ERC as part of an [examination](../glossary.md#examine) are as follows:

 - (if compressed first extract then) unpack the ERC's outer container
 - execute the runtime container